Information for Visitors

 Deep Bay Harbour is located on the east shore of Vancouver Island opposite the Chrome Point Lighthouse and at the south end of Baynes Sound, Denman and Hornby Islands.
 Lat.
 49°28’, Long.
 124°44’ (Charts 3527 detailed and 3513 large area).

-Please note that DBYC does not own the Private Marina, and reciprocal space is granted by the wharfinger when available.
-If space is unavailable on the LCMC/DBYC float, try Doug Curtis, phone 250-792-0867, or email Doug moorage@dbyc.ca
+DBYC does not own the Private Marina, and reciprocal space is granted by Deep Bay Marina when available.

 Visiting boaters arriving in Deep Bay Harbour have several mooring options available: